 Well thought out and connected initiatives with purpose.
 An emphasis on integrating mission into everyday activities and culture.
 Leadership from Fr.
-Graham (former president), Dr. Hanycz, Debra Mooney and John Maydonovitch (Committee chair) has been open, inspiring to the entire campus.
+Graham (former president), President Hanycz, Debra Mooney and John Maydonovitch (Committee chair) has been open, inspiring to the entire campus.
 Integration into various elements of the campus, getting things done through others.
-The initiatives have been developed or tested for all constituents from students, staff, faculty, Board notch.
-Leads to great communications.
-Debra/department is generous and her work/department work is held as a priority.
-Mission is intentionally embedded into all things Xavier.
-All leadership is intentional-Presidents, Board leadership at all levels
+The initiatives have been developed or tested for all constituents from students, staff, faculty, Board

 Good News = good content.
 We have a fantastic, inviting irresistible mission.
 Our life as Catholics is a joy.
 Great leadership - CMO is an artist at orchestrating the talents, resources, and opportunities at hand.
 She is creative and follows, evolves, good ideas to the finished sharable product.
 Irresistible web site!
-Both content and usability of jesuitresources.org is top
+Both content and usability of jesuitresources.org is top notch.
+Leads to great communications.
+Debra/department is generous and her work/department work is held as a priority.
+Mission is intentionally embedded into all things Xavier.
+All leadership is intentional-Presidents, Board leadership at all levels